Witold Pilecki: After the war

-In July 1945 Pilecki joined the military intelligence division of the Polish II Corps under Lieutenant General Władysław Anders in Ancona, Italy.
-In October 1945, as relations between the government-in-exile and the Soviet-backed regime of Boleslaw Bierut kept deteriorating, Pilecki was ordered by Anders and his intelligence chief, Lieutenant Colonel Stanisław Kijak, to return to Poland and report on the prevailing military and political situation under Soviet occupation.
+In July 1945, Pilecki joined the military intelligence division of the Polish II Corps under Lieutenant General Władysław Anders in Ancona, Italy.
+In October 1945, as relations between the government-in-exile and the Soviet-backed regime of Bolesław Bierut kept deteriorating, Pilecki was ordered by Anders and his intelligence chief, Lieutenant Colonel Stanisław Kijak, to return to Poland and report on the prevailing military and political situation under Soviet occupation.
 By December 1945 he had arrived in Warsaw and begun organizing an intelligence gathering network.
 As the NIE organization had been disbanded, Pilecki recruited former ZOW and TAP members and continued sending information to the government-in-exile.

 To maintain his cover identity, Pilecki lived under various assumed names and changed jobs frequently.
-He worked as a jewellery salesman, a bottle label painter, and as the night manager of a construction warehouse.
+He worked as a jewelry salesman, a bottle label painter, and as the night manager of a construction warehouse.
 However, in July 1946 he was informed that his identity had been uncovered by the Ministry of Public Security.
-Anders ordered him to leave Poland, but Pilecki refused.
-In early 1947 his superiors rescinded the order.
+Anders ordered him to leave Poland, but Pilecki was reluctant to comply because he had a family in the country and his wife was unwilling to emigrate with their children, as well as due to a lack of a suitable replacement.
+In early 1947, his superiors rescinded the order.